Philosophy of Care

 Service users will benefit from working with our high calibre Staff team.
 In our Care Centre’s we believe that quality is imperative; therefore all staff are assisted to achieve NVQ level 3 in Health and Social Care as the basis of their future personal development, through individually assessed training programmes.

-Our multi-disciplinary team consists of a Consultant Psychiatrists, Clinical Psychologists, Cognitive Behavioural Therapists, Registered Nurses, Support Workers, Life Skills Staff, ancillary and administrative staff providing a skills base that exceeds the Care Quality Commissions requirements.
+Our multi-disciplinary team consists of Clinical Psychologists, Cognitive Behavioural Therapists, Registered Nurses, Support Workers, Life Skills Staff, ancillary and administrative staff providing a skills base that exceeds the Care Quality Commissions requirements.

 This ensures that all Service Users have input from appropriately qualified and experienced health professionals, support staff and therapists in their own bespoke package of care to fulfil their assessed needs.